JaisonBrooks/harmonize/README.md

-# harmonize
+# Harmonize
-A ruby script that organizes your files quick and easy.
+A script that helps organizes your files quick and easy.

 ### Setup
 * Clone the Repo